 Rule 9.
 Scope of the Case.
-Within the parameters of the law, the Board will only consider written objections and the written specifications of such objections to the original petitions, as set forth in the objector's petition as initially filed.
+Within the parameters of the law, the Board or a Hearing Officer will only consider written objections and the written specifications of such objections to the original petitions, as set forth in the objector's petition as initially filed.
 The objector's petition may not be amended.
 No answer or response to the objector's petition need be filed.